-Radiofrequency ablation (RFA) is a minimally invasive procedure which aims to reduce low-back pain, neck pain, and pain related to the degeneration of joints from arthritis.
+Radiofrequency ablation (RFA) is a safe, minimally invasive procedure which aims to reduce back pain, neck pain, headaches, and knee pain related to the degeneration of joints from arthritis.

-An electrical current produced by a radio wave heats a small area of nerve tissue and during that process decreases pain signals from that area.
+An electrical current produced by a radio wave heats a small area of nerve tissue and decreases pain signals in the targeted area.